-- The supply for the next thirty years will be from the raised Hazelmere Dam (dam raising is not yet commissioned) and the uThukela River via the Hazelmere WTP and Lower Thukela WTP respectively. - Upgrade Lower Thukela WTP by 55 Ml/day to 110 Ml/day capacity.
-In addition, install pumps and construct a pipeline to supply a new reservoir on the outskirts of Mandini. - Develop a water resource in the upper Mvoti River (Mvoti-Poort Dam) to augment supply into the inland regions of iLembe DM. - Develop bulk supply to serve the anticipated developments in the northern areas of Tongaat and provide a sustainable supply to Mamba Ridge Reservoir. - Develop a desalination plant to link into the NCSS as a long-term strategy that would be implemented as and when demands are predicted to exceed supply from the other systems.
+- The supply for the next thirty years will be from the raised Hazelmere Dam (now complete) and the uThukela River via the Hazelmere WTP and Lower Thukela WTP respectively. - Upgrade Hazelmere WTP by 15 M l /day from 75 M l /day to 90 M l /day capacity. - Upgrade Lower Thukela WTP by 55 Ml/day to 110 Ml/day capacity.
+In addition, install pumps and construct a pipeline to supply a new reservoir on the outskirts of Mandini.
+This upgrade will allow for increased supply south to Kwadukuza. - Develop a water resource in the upper Mvoti River (Mvoti-Poort Dam) to augment supply into the inland regions of iLembe DM. - Develop bulk supply to serve the anticipated developments in the northern areas of Tongaat and provide a sustainable supply to Mamba Ridge Reservoir. - Develop a desalination plant to link into the NCSS as a long-term strategy that would be implemented as and when demands are predicted to exceed supply from the other systems.
 It should be noted that this intervention could be developed ahead of a regional scheme on the Mvoti River if either demands in the Mgeni System require it or if it proves of better financial value than the Mvoti scheme (Section 12.5.1 (b)(i) and Section 7 in Volume 2).